 Motivated by this finite-sample concern, we adopt propensity-score clipping to mitigate instability from extreme weights.
 IPW and AIPW estimators can be sensitive when the estimated propensity score \(\hat{\pi}(V_i)\) is close to 0 or 1.
 To address this, we replace \(\hat{\pi}(V_i)\) with

 for a small threshold \(\alpha>0\).
 Clipping reduces variance and improves finite-sample stability, at the cost of a small bias when scores are modified \citep{cole2008constructing}.
-In the remainder of this chapter, we set \(\alpha = 10^{-2}\) in our implementations.
+In the remainder of this section, we set \(\alpha = 10^{-2}\) in our implementations.

 \subparagraph*{Signals for the CME.} We now introduce \emph{signals}, defined as per-observation transformations whose conditional expectations equal the CME.
 We define outcome, IPW, and AIPW signals as